Paul Gallen vs Justis Huni: Fight time and how to watch live online

 Gallen vs Huni fight card

-- Paul Gallen vs Justis Huni – 10 rounds, heavyweight
+- Paul Gallen vs Justis Huni – 10 rounds, heavyweight, IBF Pan Pacific heavyweight title, Australian heavyweight title

 - Issac Hardman vs Emmanuel Carlos – 10 rounds, middleweight, IBF Pan Pacific middleweight title, WBO Oriental middleweight title, Australian middleweight title

-Gallen and Huni are battling it out for the vacant IBF Pan Pacific heavyweight title and the Australian heavyweight title in a night of action featuring six Australian fighters on the card.
+Gallen (11-0-1, 6 KOs) and Huni (4-0, 3 KOs) are battling it out for the vacant IBF Pan Pacific heavyweight title and the Australian heavyweight title in a night of action featuring six Australian fighters on the card.
 Russian-born Andrei Mikhailovich and Thai-born Nort Beauchamp, who both now fight out of New Zealand, are the exceptions.

 Huni is seen by many as Australia's next big heavyweight hope on the world stage and shapes as the toughest opponent in Gallen's short career.
 Still preparing for the Olympics, where he hopes to win gold, Huni has a good amateur record behind him, including a bronze medal in the 2019 World Championships.